nils247207/biol217a/protocol.md

 - refernce-guided: known sequences from reference
 - de-novo: overlap or de Bruijn
+- k-mer: nr of nucleotides looked at at once

 ## Assembly of Short Read Sequences on the CAU Cluster (Workflow)